Key Quote

 Technique 2 — THIRD-PERSON SELF-REFERENCE

-Hero refers to herself in the third person — 'One Hero died defiled' — creating estrangement (distance) from the slandered version of herself.
-This dissociation (psychological separation) is a sophisticated survival strategy: she separates her true identity from the damaged reputation that others imposed upon her.
+Hero refers to herself in the third person — 'One Hero died defiled' — creating estrangementestrangement — The state of being alienated or distanced from something from the slandered version of herself.
+This dissociationdissociation — The psychological separation of identity from experience is a sophisticated survival strategy: she separates her true identity from the damaged reputation that others imposed upon her.

 The shift from third person ('One Hero') to first person ('I do live') enacts the reunion of self and reputation.
-Shakespeare dramatises the psychological process of recovering from reputational destruction — Hero must literally re-integrate the fragmented versions of herself.
+Shakespeare dramatises the psychological process of recovering from reputational destructionreputational destruction — The complete ruin of a person's social standing and good name — Hero must literally re-integrate the fragmented versions of herself.

 Key Words